ozovalihasan/slack-tictactoe-bot/README.md

 Check SLACK_VERIFICATION_TOKEN, SLACK_BOT_TOKEN.
 Check the link provided by ngrok and check the link used for 'Request URL's.
 Check the terminal run `rackup`.
 If it shows any error, solve it.

 - When `bundle install` run, `ERROR: Error installing websocket-driver:` is reasing.
-What do I need to do
+What do I need to do?

 Try to run `apt-get install ruby-dev`

+- I did everyting correctly, but it is not working.
+What do I need to do?

+Run `gem list`.
+If you have any gem whose version is greater than one given in `Gemfile.lock` file, delete new version of this gem.

 ## Authors